-Ping is a measure of latency, or how quick a signal is sent from and returned back to your computer.
-To put it in a gaming context, it’s the amount of time a game takes to recognize your gameplay.
+Ping is a measure of latency, or how quickly a signal is sent from and returned back to your computer.
+In a gaming context, ping is the amount of time a game takes to recognize your gameplay.
 For example, when playing Zelda, you want to know right away if Link slayed his enemies, not wait for your computer to register if they’ve even crossed paths.

 And while pro gamers are able to avoid high pings at all costs, perhaps even by upgrading their equipment to the latest and greatest hardware, recreational online gamers generally are left to troubleshoot their own devices.
 To that end, consider this your ultimate guide on how to lower ping and, ultimately, reduce lag in video games.

 Internet connection speed, above all else, affects ping.
 And for online gamers, internet connection speed is everything.
 Speed can also be affected by how much data a network is juggling and how many users are on that network at the same time.

 To put ping in a non-gamer context, think of playing fetch with a dog.
 The farther we throw the stick and the rougher the terrain the dog has to take to get to it, the longer it will take them to bring it back.
 The amount of milliseconds — ping is measured in ms — that we’re twiddling our thumbs waiting for the dog to return with our thrown stick is called latency or, in gamer terms, lag for short.

 So, when gamers are scratching their head asking, “Why am I lagging?”
 The answer is often high ping.
 For this reason, to reduce lag, you need to reduce ping.